ImageMagick/Usage-Markdown/draw/index.md

 ### Push/Pop Context {#push_context}

 Some MVG primitives actually rely on the use of these transforms to be used properly.
-For example the [Ellipse Primitive](#primitive_circle) can only be directly specified with orthogonally aligned axis.
+For example, the [Ellipse Primitive](#primitive_circle) can only be directly specified with orthogonally aligned axis.

 ~~~
 convert -size 100x60 xc:skyblue -fill white -stroke black \